risi-kondor/GElib/python/docs/source/background.rst

 Due to their ability to nontrivially combine objects transforming according to the different irreps of the same group Clebsch--Gordan products play a ciritical role in equivariant neural architectures.
 Unfortunately, they are also relatively costly, and often end up becoming the computational bottleneck.
-One of the most important components of `GElib` is providing fast implemntations of CG-products.
+One of the most important components of `GElib` is providing fast implementations of CG-products.